MadLadSquad/UntitledVulkanGameEngineOld/.github/CodeStyleGuidelines.md

 int a = *b;
 int* c = &d;
 ```
+Finally when initializing structs, defining enums, etc we don't add a trailing comma for the last element
 ## Naming
 ### Files
 All files should be named like this